4566769/first-ml-project/README.md

 # first-ml-project
-machine learning algorythm which classifies if cancer is bening on malignant
+machine learning algorythm which classifies whether stroke occured or not